gracefulife/clova-developer-guide/en/CIC/References/APIs/SpeechRecognizer.md

 * [SpeechRecognizer.Recognize](#Recognize)
 * [SpeechRecognizer.ExpectSpeechTimedOut](#ExpectSpeechTimedOut)

-## ExpectSpeechTimedOut Event {#ExpectSpeechTimedOut}
+## ExpectSpeechTimedOut event {#ExpectSpeechTimedOut}

-This Event message is sent to CIC when your client does not receive any speech input from the user within the specified waiting time, which is delivered in a [SpeechRecognizer.ExpectSpeech](#ExpectSpeech) Directive message.
+Send this event message to CIC when you do not receive any speech input from a user for a specified waiting time, returned in a [SpeechRecognizer.ExpectSpeech](#ExpectSpeech) directive message.

 ### Context field

-Make sure to send the following [context information](/CIC/References/Context_Objects.md) together.
+Send the following [context information](/CIC/References/Context_Objects.md) together.

 * [Clova.FreetalkState](/CIC/References/Context_Objects.md#FreetalkState)